Andrew Mallard

 Andrew Mark Mallard (16 August 1962 – 18 April 2019) was a British-born Australian who was wrongfully convicted of murder in 1995 and sentenced to life imprisonment.
 Almost 12 years later, after an appeal to the High Court of Australia, his conviction was quashed and a retrial ordered.
 However, the charges against him were dropped and Mallard was released.
-At the time, the Director of Public Prosecutions stated that Mallard remained the prime suspect and that if further evidence became available he could still be prosecuted.
-He was released from prison in 2006 after his conviction was quashed by the High Court, and was paid $3.25 million compensation by the state government.
+At the time, the director of public prosecutions stated that Mallard remained the prime suspect and that if further evidence became available he could still be prosecuted.
+He was paid $3.25 million compensation by the state government.
 The Western Australian Commission on Crime and Corruption investigated whether there was misconduct by any public officer (police, prosecutors or members of parliament) associated with this case and made findings against two policemen and a senior prosecutor.

-Mallard died on 18 April 2019 in Los Angeles, the home area of his fiancée, at about 1:30 am local time, after being involved in a hit and run.
+Mallard died on 18 April 2019 in Los Angeles, the home area of his fiancée, after being involved in a hit and run.

 Early life

 Andrew Mark Mallard was born in England on 16 August 1962 to parents Roy and Grace Mallard, who already had a 10-year-old daughter.
-The Mallards immigrated to Perth in 1967, and Andrew, unusually tall for his age, had trouble settling in to their new life, and was bullied throughout his school-life.
+The Mallards emigrated to Perth in 1967, and Andrew, unusually tall for his age, had trouble settling in to their new life, and was bullied throughout his school life.
 Leaving school at 16, by 18 he was unemployed and often spent his time smoking marijuana and at nightclubs, and unsuccessfully attempted to join the army, before briefly trying to return to the UK.
-His experiences affected him psychologically, and therapy helped him gain enough confidence to move out of home, but by May 1994 he was homeless and living temporarily at his "girlfriend's" flat in Mosman Park.
+His experiences affected him psychologically, and therapy helped him gain enough confidence to move out of home, but by May 1994 he was homeless and living temporarily at his girlfriend's flat in Mosman Park.